Dasharo/docs/docs/unified-test-documentation/dasharo-performance/407-booting-ubuntu.md

 1. Proceed with the
    [Generic test setup: OS boot from disk](../../generic-test-setup/#os-boot-from-disk).

-## BUB001.001 Boot Ubuntu 22.04 from Hard Disk after cold-boot
+## BUB001.001 Boot Ubuntu stable from Hard Disk after cold-boot

 **Test description**

-This test aims to verify that Ubuntu 22.04 could be booted from the hard disk on the DUT after cold-boot.
+This test aims to verify that Ubuntu stable could be booted from the hard disk on the DUT after cold-boot.
 The test is performed in multiple iterations.

 **Test configuration data**

 1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = Ubuntu 22.04
+1. `OPERATING_SYSTEM` = Ubuntu stable

 **Test setup**